GiuseppeSoriano/WeFood/Documentation/Documentation.md

 Regarding reading operations, all members of the replica set *can* accept read operations, although by *default*, applications direct reads to the primary member.
 In the case of a social network like *WeFood*, read operations can be directed to secondary nodes, even if they are not as updated as the primary node, as MongoDB asynchronously updates data to the secondary nodes.
 Thus, to ensure the lowest response time for read operations, the *read concern* is set to `nearest` at the *client-level*, meaning read operations will be performed on the nearest node (i.e. the node with the lowest latency).

 ### 7.1.2.
 Sharding
 When it comes to *Sharding*, it is crucial to assess before the potential benefits it can bring.
 Sharding is the horizontally partitioning of data across multiple servers, that can help in enhancing scalability and performance.
 However, in certain situations, opting for sharding may prove impractical or undesirable.
-For instance, in the current implementation of *WeFood*, sharding the Post collection based on a specific field, such as `timestamp`, could result in latency issues when querying with unrelated filters (e.g., by `totalCalories` or by `avgStarRanking`), leading to an inefficient process.
+For instance, in the current implementation of *WeFood*, sharding the Post collection based on a specific field, such as `timestamp`, could result in latency issues when querying with unrelated filters (e.g. by `totalCalories` or by `avgStarRanking`), leading to an inefficient process.

 To elaborate a little further, if the application was designed with predefined *Categories* for Recipes, sharding the Post collection based on the `category` field might achieve balanced load distribution among shards.
 However, this approach was *intentionally avoided* to offer users the flexibility to explore diverse recipes without constraints.
 In the current implementation, indeed, Users can search for Recipes using *various filters*, discovering Recipes *beyond* fixed categories.